HeardLibrary/linked-data/vanderbot/README.md

 Copyright 2021 Vanderbilt University.
 This program is released under a [GNU General Public License v3.0](http://www.gnu.org/licenses/gpl-3.0).

+### RFC 2119 key words

+The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

 ## Credentials text file format example

 ```